example42/puppet-playground/README.md

 This repository provides a Vagrant multi vm setup where you can easily test Puppet code on different OS.

-Vagrant base boxes urls have been retrieved from Internet sources.
+Vagrant base boxes urls have been retrieved from Internet sources like [VagrantBox.es](http://www.vagrantbox.es/).

 To remove, fix or add entries please send pull requests for [Vagrantfile]().